 AVAILABLE TO BUY FROM THE ROYAL ARMOURIES SHOP

-2009 saw the 500th anniversary of the accession of King Henry VIII to the English throne.
-In celebration of this historic occasion, an international exhibition was held at the Tower of London in a partnership between the Royal Armouries and Historic Royal Palaces – Henry VIII: Dressed to Kill.
+In 2009 we marked the 500th anniversary of the accession of King Henry VIII to the English throne with an international exhibition – Henry VIII: Dressed to Kill – which was held at the Tower of London in a partnership between the Royal Armouries and Historic Royal Palaces.

-Leading historians and specialist in arms and armour have contributed major essays on subjects which encompass the wide-ranging aspects of Henry’s reign from war and politics to dress and dining.
+Leading historians and specialists in arms and armour contributed major essays on subjects which encompass the wide-ranging aspects of Henry’s reign, from war and politics to dress and dining.

 - Thom Richardson The Royal Armour Workshops of Greenwich